opsway/magento-mod-onelogin/README.md

 Magento versions support
 ------------------------
-Tested on Magento CE 1.7+, Magento EE 1.13
+Compatible with Magento CE 1.5+, Magento EE 1.9+

 How does it work?
 -----------------